iterative/dvc.org/content/blog/2020-07-07-cml-release.md

    then is typical to have in CI/CD runners.
 CI/CD must be connected with cloud computing instances or Kubernetes clusters for ML training.

-## 2. CI/CD for ML is the next step for DVC team
+## CI/CD for ML is the next step for the DVC team

 Since the beginning, our motivation has been helping ML teams benefit from DevOps.
 We started DVC because we knew that data management would be a crucial